Category: Cultural

 Kāwai: For Such A Time As This – Monty Soutar

-READ FOR NZ BOOK AWARDS ● In the opening pages a 19-year-old man walks onto his family Marae and asks the local koroua about his whanau’s history.
+READ FOR NZ BOOK AWARDS In the opening pages a 19-year-old man walks onto his family Marae and asks the local koroua about his whanau’s history.
 The man’s answer is provided over the following 300-odd pages.
-He tells of Kaitanga, born 1734 into… Continue Reading “Kāwai: For Such A Time As This – Monty Soutar”
+He tells of Kaitanga, born 1734 into a… Continue Reading “Kāwai: For Such A Time As This – Monty Soutar”

 Potiki – Patricia Grace

-Chosen by Suzy Potiki tells the story of land developers who have their eye on coastal Māori land for commercial development with no understanding of the community’s needs or of their strong connection to the land.
-The multi-narrator tale details the growing concerns of… Continue Reading “Potiki – Patricia Grace”
+READ FOR BOOKCLUBChosen by Suzy Potiki tells the story of land developers who have their eye on coastal Māori land for commercial development with no understanding of the community’s needs or of their strong connection to the land.
+Grace (Ngāti Toa, Ngāti Raukawa, Te… Continue Reading “Potiki – Patricia Grace”

 Kurangaituku – Whiti Hereaka

-READ FOR NZ BOOK AWARDS A contemporary retelling of traditional Māori folklore. ❝ Kurangaituku is the story of Hatupatu told from the perspective of Kurangaituku, the bird woman.
+READ FOR NZ BOOK AWARDS Kurangaituku is the story of Hatupatu told from the perspective of Kurangaituku, the bird woman.
 The traditional story is told from the view of Hatupatu.
-He is out hunting and is captured by the bird… Continue Reading “Kurangaituku – Whiti Hereaka”
+He is out hunting and is captured by the bird woman who imprisons him in her cave in the mountains.
+Hatupatu… Continue Reading “Kurangaituku – Whiti Hereaka”

 The Matriarch – Witi Ihimaera

-READ FOR BOOKCLUB Chosen by Jo A man studies his grandmother, the matriarch of the family, to discover the source of her power ❝ Tama Mahana is a grown man analysing the mystique and ambition of his grandmother, the matriarch of his family.
-But… Continue Reading “The Matriarch – Witi Ihimaera”
+READ FOR BOOKCLUBChosen by Jo Tama Mahana is a grown man analysing the mystique and ambition of his grandmother, the matriarch of his family.
+But to truely appreciate the paths she has taken, he must study Māori mythology and New Zealand history.
+Tama is… Continue Reading “The Matriarch – Witi Ihimaera”

 Lost Children Archive – Valeria Luiselli